kvassAI/slate/source/includes/_auth.md

 [Here](https://auth0.com/docs/identityproviders) is a full list of Auth0 supported integrations and [here](https://auth0.com/docs/quickstart/native)  you can see a guide on how to implement Auth0 with iOS, Android, Ionic, etc.

-In order to authorize a user on the API side we use [JWT tokens](https://jwt.io/) which have to be added to all requests using the following header:
+In order to authorize a user on the API side, we use [JWT tokens](https://jwt.io/).
+These have to be added to all requests using the following header:

 `Authorization: Bearer <jwt>`